 Training Strongheart for Performance

-Trimble soon saw that though Strongheart was perfectly trained, he had no idea how to “just be a dog.”
-He probably had had no time for puppy play, and while very effective with all the commands, Trimble knew the dog had to be “detrained.”
+Trimble soon saw that though Strongheart was perfectly trained, he had no idea how to be “just be a dog.”
+He probably had had no time for puppy play as he grew up.
+While the dog responded excellently to all the commands, Trimble knew that Strongheart had to be “detrained.”
 (The police training would come in handy in the adventure scenes.)